alxp12/golangcode-site/content/posts/2019-09-19-generate-a-pdf.md

 We have already covered pdf generation to some degree, by [using `wkhtmltopdf` on AWS' Lambda service](/lambda-pdf-generator-from-s3/).
 This post is about generating pdfs without needing wkhtml - by building the pdf from Go itself.
 To do this we use a library called [`gofpdf`](https://github.com/jung-kurt/gofpdf) to build the pdf.

-It quite stright forward for simple documents, but gets more complicated the more you add to it.
+It quite straightforward for simple documents, but gets more complicated the more you add to it.
 In our example we add some text as a title and an image just beneath it.
 Finally call `OutputFileAndClose()` to save the pdf to file - a screenshot of our example is shown below.

 To Install: